 The cash bonus program is a variable component of compensation and is designed to compensate business unit managers for the short term financial performance of the operations for which they are responsible.
-The cash bonus payable to business unit managers is 50% of that business' bonus pool.
+The cash bonus payable to business unit managers is 50% of that business' bonus pool (subject to a cap as discussed below).
 The bonus pool is calculated by applying the following two - step formula to each business unit or business group, as the case may be: